 The process of churning is not very efficient as it takes a lot of time and labour.
 So, for larger quantities, the process of centrifugation is carried out.
 In churning, the plunger is rotated and the container containing the mixture remains constant, whereas in a centrifuge, the container is made to rotate, such that centrifugal force directly acts on the components.

 Centrifugation is the process that uses centrifugal force for the separation of two liquids in a mixture.
-In this process, denser component of the mixture migrates away from the axis and lighter component migrates towards the axis.
+In this process, the denser component of the mixture migrates away from the axis and the lighter component migrates towards the axis.

 Let us understand this process with the example of milk, as the tubes containing the milk are rotated, the heavier milk is pulled outward against the wall, whereas, the lighter cream is collected in the middle.
 Both the components are then collected separately.

 This method is extensively used to collect cells, precipitate DNA and purify virus particles in the medical field.